2023/24 Conestoga College

-I strongly encourage you to explore these opportunities as you take the next steps towards your successful future.
-Commit to personal achievement.
+During 2023-24, I encourage you to commit to personal achievement.
 Your ability to learn, to develop new skills, and to embrace new challenges will be the keys to your career and life success.

 This guide provides important information regarding Conestoga policies and practices as well the services available to you as a student.
 If you have additional questions, please ask.
 College faculty, staff and administration are deeply interested in your success and happy to provide advice and assistance when you need it.

-Thank you for choosing Conestoga: I hope you have a great year.
+Thank you for choosing Conestoga.
+I hope you have an outstanding year.

 John Tibbits, President